About Uric Acid

 Monitoring Uric Acid Levels in Those with Gout

 Most experts agree that lowering and keeping uric acid levels to less than 6.0 mg/dL is necessary to prevent the consequences of hyperuricemia and gouty arthritis.
 It is recommended to monitor the serum uric acid levels of patients with hyperuricemia and gout every six months.
 Uric acid measurement is not part of most routine metabolic profiles and must be ordered separately.
+Learn more about long-term management of hyperuricemia by listening to this podcast from two expert rheumatologists in the gout space.

 The typical presentation of gouty arthritis is recurrent flares of articular and peri-articular rapid onset inflammatory responses, affecting one or several joints.
 If left untreated, polyarticular inflammatory arthritis can develop as the disease progresses.